The existing learning outcomes for our modules and courses will remain in place.

-The changes that we are making are the consequence of current public health advice, and our capacity to offer alternatives is limited by that advice.
-You will be required to consent to these changes as part of your re-enrolment.
+We do not feel that the changes will adversely affect students.
 If you wish to avoid these changes (e.g. by taking a year out from your studies) please discuss this directly with your course team in the first instance.

 We remain, as always, focused on the best experience and outcomes for our students.